mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ## How Centralization Occurs {#kinds}

-A function's design can exhibit and encourage centralization in a variety of ways.
-The subsections below describe different contributors to and expressions of centralization in Internet functions.
-Note that this is not a taxonomy, in that it is not complete and there may be overlap.
+A function might become centralized in a variety of ways.
+The subsections below describe some contributors to and expressions of centralization in Internet functions.

 ### Proprietary Centralization {#direct}